cocojoe/SpriteKit-Scenery-Scroller/README.md

 # SceneryScrollerFX
 SpriteKit, Swift - Background scroller &amp; foreground window (Example)

-Quick example code to add background scrolling animation to add a sense of movement to a static train scene.
+Quick example code to add background scrolling animation to add a sense of movement to an otherwise static scene.